Lithuanian Cold Beet Soup | Šaltibarščiai [recipe]

 Despite being a cold soup borscht actually makes a fantastic autumn lunch.
 It has a mild taste but is quite hearty due to the amount of solid ingredients.
 It would make for a great light lunch on a day when you know you’ll be having a heavy or stodgy evening meal.
 Lithuanian šaltibarščiai is traditional served with a side of warm, boiled potatoes.
 However, you can replace these with a slice of rye bread or your favourite crusty loaf, as you prefer.

 This recipe calls for gherkins (pickled cucumbers).
-I use my own gherkins and will post the recipe over the coming days.
-However, any pickled cucumbers or cornichons will work well.
+I use my own homemade gherkins, but any pickled cucumbers or cornichons will work well.
 The traditional recipe also calls for fresh dill.
 Dill is one of the few ingredients that I can’t abide, so I leave just it out.
 (Interestingly, the Lithuanian word for dill is “krapai” – I couldn’t have said it better!)

-Normally šaltibarščiai would not contain lemon juice.
+Traditionally, šaltibarščiai would not contain lemon juice.
 However, in an attempt to use less salt in my diet I like to use a small amount of lemon juice to provide a little piquancy.
 It should not be possible to taste the lemon juice – only to feel a slight bite from its acidity.
 You can leave the lemon out if you prefer, seasoning only with salt.

 Spring onions are no longer in season and are not widely available in Lithuania.
 Lithuanians rarely pull young onions for use in salads.
 Instead they simply cut some of the green leaves off the onions and use only the green part in their salads.
 The leaves replenish themselves over time, so you always have onion leaves available.
 We still have a few onions in the garden and I used some of their leaves in this dish.